onno-amsterdam/protractor-cucumber-typescript/README.md

 * the use of scenario-outlines;

 #### Run Protractor tests in Jenkins
-Setup Jenkins with NodeJs plugin
+Setup Jenkins with NodeJs plugin;
+Configure NodeJs in the Global Tools;
+Setup Jenkins with the chromeDriver plugin;

 ### To do:
 1. use ts-node so the typescript files don't have to be compiled to javascript (DONE);